 Used to replace a single tooth or multiple teeth, endosteal implants start with a titanium foundation that is inserted directly into a patient’s jawbone.
 Next, a supporting post is attached to the initial foundation.
 This supporting post is designed to secure a dental crown, bridge or denture.
 Since endosteal implants are secured inside the jawbone, they are very sturdy and do a great job of supporting prosthetic teeth.

-All-On-Four Implants are recommended to patients who are missing an entire set of top or bottom teeth.
+All-on-4 Implants are recommended to patients who are missing an entire set of top or bottom teeth.
 This type of implant uses just four strategically-placed titanium implants to support an entire row of prosthetic teeth.
 These implants are secured directly inside the jawbone to provide a sturdy fit that keeps the wearer’s dentures nice and steady at all times.
-Because of their simplicity, All-On-Four Implants are one of the easiest options available for receiving a full set of top or bottom dentures, without resorting to inferior suction-based dentures.
+Because of their simplicity, All-on-4 Implants are one of the easiest options available for receiving a full set of top or bottom dentures, without resorting to inferior suction-based dentures.

 If you would like to learn more about dental implants and how they can help you replace lost or missing teeth, please contact us to set up a consultation.
 You may call us at (313) 261-0966 to schedule an appointment.